MSLNZ/msl-network/docs/usage.rst

   to connect to the Network :class:`~msl.network.manager.Manager`

 You can override the default actions, for example, use `Elliptic-Curve Cryptography`_ rather than RSA_.
-For more details refer to the help that is available from the command line, for example:
+For more details refer to the help that is available from the command line, for example

 .. code-block:: console